How to avoid exam stress: Strategies & tips

 May 11, 2017

 Test season is in full swing and children across the UK may be experiencing all of the nerves, worry and stress that can come with sitting exams.
-We’ve got some useful advice on how to support them through it!
+We’ve got some useful advice on how to avoid exam stress and support them through it!

 Celebrate the effort